 Extra: The Truth About Wine Corks

 Alternative wine stoppers are taking the place of natural cork in some wine bottles these days.
 Manufacturing companies cite a worldwide “cork shortage” as the reason for change.
-Robert Sawyer of Amorim, a cork company that claims 65 percent of worldwide cork sales, is just as fast to respond that, “The shortage exists on the side of the manufacturers, who can’t get their hands on the cork as quick as they would like.”
+Sawyer says, “The shortage exists on the side of the manufacturers, who can’t get their hands on the cork as quick as they would like.”

 Amorim uses cork byproducts from stopper manufacturing to make other cork products such as cork floors and cork gaskets.